dcaro/wrk2004/lab-part1-azcli.md

 ```
 In the Visual Studio Code window that opens, change the string "Hello World!" to anything else of your choice (like "Goodbye Ignite!").
 Then click File - Save to save this file.

 You can now rerun az webapp up without any parameters.
-As it is idempotent and incremental, it will only redeploy the app and make no other changes to the existing webapp.
 ```cmd
 az webapp up
 ```
+As it is idempotent and incremental, it will only redeploy the app and make no other changes to the existing webapp.
 Refresh the browser that shows Hello World!.
 You should now see the new string that you had entered in code.

 ### Stream logs in the command line
 You can access the console logs generated from inside the app and the container in which it runs.
-You can view recent logs with the following command (refresh the webapp in the browser to generate more logs)
 ```Shell
 az webapp log tail -n wrk2004-@lab.LabInstance.Id  -g @lab.CloudResourceGroup(PSRG).Name
 ```
-To stop log streaming at any time, type Ctrl+C.
+To stop log streaming at any time, type Ctrl+C. Refresh the webapp in the browser to generate more logs)

 ## Feedback
 If you find errors that are based on actual issues or would like to provide feedback on a command, we provide an enhanced command called `az feedback`.